OS Maps App FAQ - iOS (Apple iPhone)

 The maximum zoom level depends on the exact device you are using, but on most devices will give a size similar to an printed map.

-At times it can be useful to be able to zoom in further to see fine details.
+At times, it can be helpful to be able to zoom in further to see fine details.
 Fortunately, all recent iPhones and iPads include a really useful function to do this.

 Turn on zoom: In iOS go into Settings > General > Accessibility > Zoom and turn it on.
 There are some additional options you can set, such as the maximum zoom level (for OS Maps 5.0X is plenty) plus advanced controls.